ElenaRyumina/GraphiCon_2020/README.md

-### Текст
+### The annex to article "Facial Expression Recognition using New Feature Extraction Method"

 > We extracted `2278` Euclidean distances from `120` thousand observations obtained as a result of frame-by-frame extraction of face landmarks from the `RAVDESS` and `CREMA-D` video databases.
 We used distances as input to the ensemble classifiers Random Forest Classifier (RFC), Extra Trees Classifier (ETC) and Ada-Boost Classi-fier (ABC) to feature importance scores.
-As a result of averaging the obtained scores and setting the threshold for evaluations of 0.009, 0.001 and 0.002, we received 368, 259 and 104 pairs of landmarks that are presented in Tables 1, 2 and 3, respectively.
+As a result of averaging the obtained scores and setting the threshold for evaluations of `0.009`, `0.001` and `0.002`, we received `368`, `259` and `104` pairs of landmarks that are presented in Tables 1, 2 and 3, respectively.

 ---